Founding Governor of Student, Parent and Staff Wellbeing

 In 2014, Navin furthered his commitment to his alma maters by instituting the Monica and Navin Valrani scholarship fund to support female students to attend both schools.
 Navin was also an integral part of the Campaign Committee at London Business School to successfully raise over £100 million in the school’s first ever fund-raising campaign.

 Navin has been happily married for the last 23 years and has two sons.
 His wife, Monica, runs the Ladybird chain of nursery schools in Dubai and has a passion for early years education.
-Navin also teaches the renowned Junior MBA programme at The Arcadia Preparatory School, a primary school business program that he founded and is extremely passionate about.
+Navin also teaches the renowned Junior MBA programme at The Arcadia School, a primary school business program that he founded and is extremely passionate about.

 Founding Governor for Inclusion and Safeguarding

 After an undergraduate degree at UCL, he embarked upon a successful career in banking with a leading global investment bank, followed by a Masters in Education and a PGCE from the University of Bath.
 His career in education took him to Millfield School where he held many roles including Senior Tutor and Senior Housemaster.
 He was also the founder of the annual History Conference that now attracts leading academics from all over the UK along with 500 top students.
-At Wellingborough School he was Senior Deputy Headmaster, and then he went on to become Headmaster of Llandovery College, the leading Independent school in Wales, where he successfully raised both pupil numbers and academic performance.
+At Wellingborough School he was Senior Deputy Headmaster, and then he went on to become Headmaster of Llandovery College, the leading Independent school in Wales, where he successfully raised both student numbers and academic performance.

 From 2012-17 he was MD of Gabbitas Education.
 As well as leading the company, Ian consulted on a variety of projects in the UK and globally from school improvement to new builds – strengthening their success and reputation as global leaders in education.
 He is also the founder of UKiset, the globally acclaimed international entrance and baseline test for students aged 9-18.